aws/aws-xray-sdk-dotnet/README.md

 ### Logging (.NET Core)

-Currently we support `log4net` logging and options provided in [LoggingOptions](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/Amazon/TLoggingOptions.html).
+Currently X-Ray SDK for .NET Core supports logging options provided in [LoggingOptions](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/Amazon/TLoggingOptions.html).
 You should configure logging before initialization of `AWSXRayRecorder` instance or using any X-Ray methods.

+*Note*: `LoggingOptions.Console` will emit all detailed logs regardless of the logging level, which may result in excessive charges in some use case (e.g., export logs to AWS CloudWatch).

-Following is the way to configure logging with X-Ray SDK:
+Following is the way to configure `log4net` with X-Ray SDK:

 ```csharp
 using Amazon;